rafalp/Misago-Docs/docs/Mails.md

 * `subject` - A string.
 * `template` - A string.
 * `sender` - User model instance for message sender.
-* `context` - The optional dictionary with extra context values that should be available for message templates.
+* `context` - The dictionary with context values that should be available for message templates.

 ## mail_users(recipients, subject, template, sender=None, context=None)